awsdocs/aws-codepipeline-user-guide/doc_source/concepts-devops-example.md

 Developers can add actions to the pipeline that deploy or further test the application after it is built and tested for each change\.

-For more information, see [How Pipeline Executions Work](concepts-how-it-works.md)\.
+For more information, see [How pipeline executions work](concepts-how-it-works.md)\.